-How to Fix Cracks in Concrete
+How to Fix Cracks in Concrete Driveways, Patios, and Sidewalks

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

 Small cracks in your concrete driveway, patio, or foundation may not seem like much to worry about, and you may be tempted to ignore them.
 But left to their own devices, they can eventually widen into fissures that require costly repairs.
 Replacing a crumbling concrete driveway or fixing a crumbling foundation can set you back, on average, about $5,000.
-Fortunately, you can nip these problems in the bud by repairing cracks yourself with just a few tools and supplies.
-Learn how to fix cracks in concrete and keep your home’s exterior looking sharp for years to come.
+Fortunately, you can nip these problems in the bud by repairing cracks yourself with a few simple tools and supplies.
+Here’s how to fix cracks in concrete and keep your home’s exterior looking sharp for years to come.

 Project Overview